sveetch/boussole/docs/overview.rst

 SOURCES_PATH
     Default: ``None``, this is a required setting.

-    (string) Path to the directory containing your project SASS sources to compile.
+    (string) Path to the directory containing your project Sass sources to compile.
 LIBRARY_PATHS
     Default: ``[]``

-    (list) A list of paths (string) to your library imported from your SASS sources.
+    (list) A list of paths (string) to your library imported from your Sass sources.
 Never try to add your source dir as a library and vice versa, this will trouble resolver and compiler.
 TARGET_PATH
     Default: None, this is a required setting.

-    (string) Directory path where will be writed your compiled SASS sources.
+    (string) Directory path where will be writed your compiled Sass sources.
 OUTPUT_STYLES
     Default: ``nested``

-    (string) keyword of output style type used to compile your SASS sources.
+    (string) keyword of output style type used to compile your Sass sources.
 Can be either ``compact``, ``expanded``, ``nested`` or ``compressed``.
 SOURCE_COMMENTS
     Default: ``False``